livepeer/docs/docs/quickstart/orchestrators.md

 ### Choose your role

-How to participate as a Video Miner on the network:
+There are multiple ways to participate as a Video Miner on the network:

 - [Orchestrator](/video-miners/core-concepts/roles-and-responsibilities#types-of-video-miners)

 - [Transcoder](/video-miners/core-concepts/roles-and-responsibilities#types-of-video-miners)

+This guide focuses on the steps necessary to participate as a combined Orchestrator / Transcoder.

 ### Install `livepeer`